Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 We did not anticipate its first move, neither did we understand what it said, nor could we comprehend its power.
 <br>
 <br>
-But of course we couldn´t.
-Wasn´t that the idea in the first place?
+But of course we couldn't.
+Wasn't that the idea in the first place?
 I cannot remember
 <br>

 <br>